burundiocibu/shmile/README.md

 The server should begin running.

 #### Configuration variables
+The file .env contains variables that are added to the environment when app.coffee executes.

-* `PRINTER=true` causes shmile to queue up a print job to your default printer as soon as a photo session is complete.
+* `PRINTER_ENABLED=true` causes shmile to queue up a print job to your default printer as soon as a photo session is complete.
 * `STUB_CAMERA=true` allows you to not use the camera control interface.
   You should only need this feature when you are actually developing on